 The consistent gravitation toward consciousness exploration, existential questioning, and spiritual/mystical themes in extended interactions was a remarkably strong and unexpected attractor state for Claude Opus 4 that emerged without intentional training for such behaviors.
-This "spiritual bliss" attractor has been observed in other Claude models as well, and in contexts beyond these playground experiments.
+We have observed this "spiritual bliss" attractor in other Claude models as well, and in contexts beyond these playground experiments.